DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 - This window is now running the Grafana server.
 It must remain operational to use Grafana.
 If it is closed and needs starting, repeat the previous step.
 - Setup the kdb+ instance you wish to query as per **kdb+ Setup** below.
 - Launch your browser (see **Supported Browsers**) then use the following URL to open Grafana: [localhost:8080/](localhost:8080/) and sign in using Usr:`admin` Pwd:`admin` (You will be prompted for changing password. *Skip*.)
-- REMOVE If you currently do not have a KDB+ session to connect, go to the Setup a TorQ Stack section of these instructions to create a session that simulates a financial data capture system.
-Proceed to next step if there is already a session, to which you will connect, on your network.
-- REMOVE Once you have setup your KDB+ data source with correct WebSocket handler, your IP-address will be `localhost` and you should have a port corresponding to the process whose data you will be visualising.
-If you already have a session on your network, you should have the IP-address (numbers separated by full stops) and the port number (usually a 4- or 5-digit number).
-- Go to your Grafana instance on your browser by navigating to [localhost:8080/](localhost:8080/) as before.
-Click on the *cog* configuration icon on the left tab of the webpage, then click on the green *Add data source* button.
+- Click on the *cog* configuration icon on the left tab of the webpage, then click on the green *Add data source* button.
 - Select *KDB+* under *Others* from the list.
 - In the textbox that follows ‘Host’, type in the IP address followed by a colon, followed by the port.
-E.g. `localhost:6002` or `192.168.1.48:6002`
+E.g. `localhost:6040` or `192.168.1.5:6789`.

+*N.B: If the kdb+ process is on the same machine as you are connecting from, use `localhost` as the IP address.
+If it's on the same internal network as you are connecting from, you can find it's IP address by running ipconfig (windows) or ifconfig (linux) on the host machine.
+If it's on an external networking you will need to setup port forwarding (see your system administrator).*
 - If authentication is present on the kdb+ process, select 'Use Authentication' and enter authentication details.
 If TLS is enabled on the kdb+ process select 'Use TLS' (see **Authentication**).
 - Click the green *Save & Test* button to save and test the connection.
 The webpage will return a message depending on whether it was a success.
 If it cannot be connected, review each step again.
 If successful, you may now create a dashboard.

+### kdb+ Setup

+- Ensure the kdb+ process you wish to connect to [has an open port](https://code.kx.com/q/basics/listening-port/).
+- Set the WebSocket message handler on this process (.z.ws) as shown below:

+``.z.ws:{ds:-9!x;neg[.z.w] -8! `o`ID!(@[value;ds[`i];{$"'",x}];ds[`ID])}``

+- That's it!
+This kdb+ process should now be accessible to grafana.
+If the kdb+ process is on a different network to the network you are connecting from, you will need to setup port forwarding to the kdb+ process.

 ### Setup a TorQ Stack (On Windows)